robyndahl/GEOL316/Community Paleoecology/CommunityPaleoecology.md

 6. Is a raw abundance or relative abundance matrix?
 How can you tell?
 7. How many specimens of *Charniodiscus* were present in collection 103?
-8. Whicih taxon was most abundant in collection 113?
+8. Which taxon was most abundant in collection 113?
 How many specimens of that taxon were present in that collection?

 Now let's conduct our Q-mode analysis: